microsoft/WhatTheHack/005-RockPaperScissorsBoom/Student/Guides/challenges/helpers/CreateDockerHostVM.md

 # Install Docker and Docker-Compose

-First, go to https://shell.azure.com, sign in and follow the setup steps for "Bash (Linux)"
+First, go to the [Azure Cloud Shell](https://shell.azure.com), sign in and follow the setup steps for "Bash (Linux)"

 ## Select the proper Azure Subscription you would like to work with:
 ```